Author + information

 - Marshall Jacobs, MD,

 - J. René Herlong, MD,

-- AAOCA Working Group of the Congenital Heart Surgeons’ Society
+- on behalf of the AAOCA Working Group of the Congenital Heart Surgeons’ Society

 - ↵∗Pediatric Cardiovascular Surgery, Arnold Palmer Hospital for Children, University of Central Florida College of Medicine, 92 West Miller Street, Orlando, Florida 32806

 The authors thank Dr. Angelini for his insightful comments about the diagnosis and management of anomalous aortic origin of a coronary artery (AAOCA).
 As is evident from Dr. Angelini’s letter, agreement on universally accepted nomenclature for this entity remains elusive.
 AAOCA has been chosen by the International Society for Nomenclature of Paediatric and Congenital Heart Disease; it is used in North America by the Society of Thoracic Surgeons and in Europe by the Association for European Paediatric and Congenital Cardiology.
 The Congenital Heart Surgeons’ Society (CHSS) has proposed using AAOCA when a coronary artery ostium arises outside the normal sinus of origin, in combination with additional descriptors regarding the proximal course and other important features (1).
 We recommend that this nomenclature continue to be used for clarity and uniformity.

 We sought to address deficiencies in echocardiographic imaging of coronary artery origins and proximal courses.
 Because such imaging is most often diagnostic in the young, routine imaging of the coronary arteries as part of a pediatric echocardiogram is recommended.
 Additionally, echocardiographic imaging is the most practical and widely used imaging modality to screen for congenital coronary anomalies.
 Guidance on performing this imaging seemed warranted, and we provided this based on a review of studies from a large multicenter cohort (2).